cyberify/water-tank-monitor/doc/PROVISIONING.md

 ```

 Create a [CouchDB admin user][2].
 When installing from package, there is an interactive prompt.
 When installing from
-source, you must locate the proper .ini config file, which depends on the location of your installation, such as
+source, you must edit (**and SAVE**) the proper .ini config file, which depends on the location of your installation, e
+.g.
 `/opt/couchdb/etc/local.ini`.

 The section to modify is as follows (remove the semicolon):